 - An officer of an international organization devoted to the United States may cross in immediate and continuous transit through the United States on a G-4 visa.

-If you or your family intend to travel in the US or stay more, you can apply through a B visa.
+If you or your family intend to travel to the US or stay more, you can apply for a B visa.

 What are the US transit visa requirements?